Investigators focus on foul play behind missing plane - sources

 - MH370 and other incidents link.reuters.com/cyx57v

-One of the most baffling mysteries in the history of modern aviation remains unsolved after nearly a week.

-The latest radar evidence is consistent with the expansion of the search for the aircraft to the west of Malaysia.
+As one of the most baffling mysteries in the history of modern aviation remains unsolved after nearly a week, the latest radar evidence is consistent with the expansion of the search for the aircraft to the west of Malaysia, possibly as far as the Indian Ocean.

 There has been no trace of the plane nor any sign of wreckage as the navies and military aircraft of more than a dozen countries scour the seas across Southeast Asia.